mihaitodor/sidecar/README.md

 SmartStack:

  * Eventually consistent model - a better fit for real world microservices
- * Native support for Docker (works without Docker, too!)
+ * Native support for Docker, and Kubernetes (works without containers, too!)
  * No dependence on Zookeeper or other centralized services
  * Peer-to-peer, so it works on your laptop or on a large cluster
  * Static binary means it's easy to deploy, and there is no interpreter needed